 If you are a long term reader of filmmaking stuff, then chances are good that you radiate towards entrepreneurial filmmaking.
 Good for you.
 Half of Hollywood doesn’t get it yet.
 But as a modern moviemaker, if you’re still trying to figure out how to become a filmmaker, stop searching.

 And if you are still waiting for someone to give you permission to make your movie, STOP IT.

 Just grab a camera and capture something. . .
 Anything. . .
 Today!

 In other words, you no longer have to ask permission to make your movie.
 And thanks to non-discriminatory distribution, you can now reach a global audience through VOD distribution.
-If you would like more filmmaking information, make sure you check out these professional filmmaking tools.
+If you are ready to make a movie, check out these professional filmmaking tools.